HyroVitalyProtago/MetaHack/README.md

 For others platforms, check https://docs.unity3d.com/Packages/com.unity.webrtc@2.4/manual/install.html

+- As a note, it doesn't works on Unity to WebXR export (probably available after the hack)
 - For now, check the repo as an example in unity
 - After the hack, it will available as a unity package